tomcarter23/adversarial_attack/README.md

 make example_targeted
 ```

-The commands will use the latest docker image of the library and run the standard and targeted attacks on the `lionfish_ILSVRC2012_val_00019791.JPEG` example image.
-Output images will be saved in the newly created `output` directory and information about the attack will be printed to the console.
+The commands will use the latest docker image of the library and run the standard and targeted attacks on the `lionfish_ILSVRC2012_val_00019791.JPEG` example image using the `resnet50` model.
+Output images will be saved in the `output_images` directory and information about the attack will be printed to the console.

-## Specific Example
+## Specific Example: Targeted Attack

-The `sample_images/imagenet` directory contains a set of example images from the ILSCVR2012 Imagenet validation dataset which constitute part of the same dataset that the pre-trained models were trained on.
-The images are named according to their true class label (e.g., `lawn_mower_ILSVRC2012_val_00020327.JPEG`), where the true class label is the part of the filename before the `ILSVRC2012` identifier.
-True classes in each of the provided models do not contain underscores e.g. `lawn mower`.
-This format should be used if using these sample images for testing.

 The following command demonstrates how to run a targeted adversarial attack on a ResNet50 model using the `hare` image from the `sample_images` directory.
 The target category is `goldfish`, and the epsilon value is `1.0e-3` with a maximum of `50` iterations.
 The resulting adversarial image is saved as `output_images/hare_to_goldfish.jpg`.